Global ID (GID)

 Graphically it looks like:

-In two-number format the first number is contained in W0
+In two-number format the first number is contained in W0, and the second

 value it would be laid out as: